Joseph Parker vs. Andy Ruiz Jr.: Broadcasting

+The fight

+In round one, both Parker and Ruiz were feeling each other out as they fought at a calm pace.
+Round two saw Ruiz land multiple combinations on Parker and was his best of the fight as he pushed him back against the ropes where Parker didn’t have any responds.
+Ruiz, seemingly taking some of the early rounds loss his momentum as Parker soon adjusted fighting on the back foot and took most of the mid rounds.
+In round six, Parker landed a hard right hand which Ruiz responded later with body shots.
+For the next few rounds it was like a chess match where both were going back and forth having their moments.
+In round eight, Ruiz put Parker back on the ropes.
+Parker landed multiple head shots in the center of the ring where Ruiz responded more heavy shots to the head as well though one shot was landed hard at the back of Parker’s head the referee Tony Weeks didn’t say anything.
+Round nine was arguably Parker’s best round as he picked his shots well and let his jab land more.
+In the final round with the fight in balance, Ruiz was coming forward at regular pace and still making the fight aggressive while Parker still in the back foot jabbing at distance and landing his own combinations.
+At the end of the round Parker finished with a body and head combination and ended it with a few jabs to Ruiz’s face.
+Afterwards, Parker won a Majority Decision over Ruiz Jr. with scores of 114–114, 115–113, 115–113.

 Prime broadcast a documentary special called Parker v Ruiz Jr: A Fighting Chance, focusing on the two fighters as part of the lead-up to the fight.
 Sky also aired the programme.
 It included past Parker fights, coverage of their lives outside of boxing, and special interviews with both their trainers and surrounding media experts, including commentator Bob Sheridan.

 The following afternoon of the fight, Sky television announced that they were taking legal action against a large number of people for streaming the event online illegally.
 It was estimated that the number of streamers reached into the triple digits.
 The broadcaster and promoter Duco Events have been battling to stop people illegally streaming Parker's fights.
 The day before, a court ruled against seven individuals found to have unlawfully streamed July's fight between Parker and Solomon Haumono.
 The judge found each of the seven had infringed Sky's copyright, granted an injunction restraining any further infringements and ordered each defendant to destroy any copies and pay nominal damages of NZD$100 as well as costs of NZD$2,670.